Quick Summary

 The system is barrierless — no payment machines at the forecourt.
 Payment must be made after your visit:

-• Online via the London City Airport drop-off payment portal
+- Online via the official London City Airport drop-off payment portal

-• AutoPay — register your vehicle for automatic billing each time you enter the drop-off zone
+- AutoPay — register your vehicle for automatic billing each time you enter the drop-off zone, removing the midnight deadline risk

-If payment is not made by the deadline, a Parking Charge Notice (PCN) is issued to the registered vehicle owner.
-A separate PCN may also be issued for exceeding the 10-minute maximum stay.
+If payment is not made by the deadline, a Parking Charge Notice (PCN) is issued to the registered vehicle owner based on the ANPR records.
+A separate PCN may also be issued for exceeding the 10-minute maximum stay, even if the £8 charge has been paid.

 How to Avoid the London City Airport Drop Off Charge